-A Member or the Member's contractor may request temporary construction power from an existing transformer.
-A temporary construction service shall be defined as to not exceed a two year, 24 month period.
+A Member or the Member's contractor may request temporary construction power during construction, remodeling, maintenance, repair, or demolition.
+A temporary construction service shall be defined as to not exceed a one year, 12-month period without prior approval from the Cooperative and payment of the extended temporary service costs below.
 The Cooperative may install a temporary service structure at no charge or the Member may install his/her own temporary service structure in accordance with Cooperative specifications.
 Modification or damage of URE's temporary service will result in additional charges.
 Any electric facilities required to be installed for the purpose to provide the temporary service shall fall under the appropriate line extension guidelines for determining CIAC.
 Any electric facilities that are not incorporated into the permanent service shall be removed at 100% of the cost of removal to the Member.